Nutrition and Oral Health for Seniors

 But almost every time they answer yes to both brushing and flossing, they still have their natural teeth.

-So, what is good dental hygiene for the older adult?
+So, what is good oral health for the older adult?

 Brushing and Flossing

-A key to good dental hygiene is as simple as it sounds: brushing and flossing your teeth every single day.
+A key to good oral health is as simple as it sounds: brushing and flossing your teeth every single day.

 Older adults (and everyone for that matter!) should be brushing their teeth twice per day with a fluoridated toothpaste.
 Use a soft bristle tooth brush and be sure to replace it every 3-4 months (6).